+The Disaster Management Act, 2005 therefore puts in place new institutional arrangements at national, state, district and local level, in addition to the arrangements that were already in place.
 The Disaster Management Act, 2005 was enacted on 23rd December 2005 in the above-mentioned context.
 The legislation was made under Entry 23 (Social Security and Social Insurance).
 This provides the flexibility to the States to have their own legislation on disaster management since it is not feasible for a national Act to take care of all micro level considerations which need to have legislative back up.

 Besides, it is desirable that States need to have their own legislation on disaster management since, in the federal set up of India, the basic responsibility for undertaking rescue, relief and rehabilitation measures in the event of natural disasters is that of the State Government concerned and the role of the Central Government is supportive, in terms of physical and financial resources and complementary measures in sectors such as transport, warning and inter-state movement of food grains and other relief materials/ resources and other logistic support measures.

-The Disaster Management Act, 2005 therefore puts in place an institutional mechanism in the country by establishment of-
+The Disaster Management Act, 2005 therefore puts in place an institutional mechanism in the country by establishment of:

-- A National Disaster Management Authority (NDMA) at central level; - National Executive Committee at central level; - State Disaster Management Authorities at state level; - State Executive Committees at state level; - District Disaster management Authorities at district level; - National Disaster Response Force; and - National Institute of Disaster Management
+- National Disaster Management Authority (NDMA) at central level; - National Executive Committee at central level; - State Disaster Management Authorities at state level; - State Executive Committees at state level; - District Disaster management Authorities at district level; - National Disaster Response Force; and - National Institute of Disaster Management